 My Rottweiler hates the water.
 She will push all the other dogs in the pool but will not go in whatsoever.– Pugz1422 (Reddit User)

 However, it is important that they are properly trained to enjoy being in the water and are introduced to it gradually.
-If the dog experiences something negative, he might be put off, which would be very difficult to change.
+If the dog experiences something negative or traumatizing, he may be put off, which would be very difficult to change.

 Before you start, make sure you have a plan with all the proper equipment you might need to teach your dog to swim.
 Here’s a quick but thorough guide to swimming with your Rottweiler.

-You will need a life vest when beginning the process of learning.
-A life vest is not only a safety precaution (these dogs are heavy and if they can’t swim, you will struggle to save them), but will also help your dog get used to being in the water while learning.
+You will need a life vest when beginning the process of learning to swim.
+Keep in mind, a life vest is not only a safety precaution.
+It will also provide you peace of mind, while also helping your dog get used to being in the water during the learning process.

 You can get dog life vests for very little on sites like Amazon.com.
 There is a good range of sizes so make sure you check out the size guides.
 By far my favorite life vest and the one I personally use is the Paws Abroad Dog Life Jacket.